AnirudhG07/Typeinc-mini/README.md

 - python version >= 3.9
 - curses library of python (Note: It will be automatically installed if you use the Pip Installation process)
+- For Windows, windows-curses and setuptools are needed.

 If you have any doubts/facing any issue, feel free to raise an issue.

 # Documentation

-Check out the <a href ="https://github.com/AnirudhG07/Typeinc/tree/main/docs"> docs </a> in the repository for information regarding how to use, grading system, general queries, etc. Check out the help message in your terminal to check out the usage too ny running `typeinc -h`.
+Check out the <a href ="https://github.com/AnirudhG07/Typeinc-mini/tree/main/docs"> docs </a> in the repository for information regarding how to use, grading system, general queries, etc. Check out the help message in your terminal to check out the usage too ny running `typeinc-mini -h`.

 # Contribution

 It would be great to have contributions from anyone.
-To make Typeinc more loved among everyone and make it better, feel free to raise an issue, discuss and make a PR.
+To make Typeinc-mini more loved among everyone and make it better, feel free to raise an issue, discuss and make a PR.

 ### Contribution Guidelines